 My professional background is in informal and community education, working with children, young people and adults in a wide variety of settings.
-I have worked as a Youth Worker in Bristol, London and Hong Kong and a Play Worker in Bristol and London (working with children through Save the Children on an all day visit scheme in Holloway Prison and with children from Gypsy and Traveler backgrounds via the London Gypsy Traveler Project).
+I have worked as a Youth Worker in Bristol, London and Hong Kong and a Play Worker in Bristol and London (working with children through Save the Children on an all day visit scheme in Holloway Prison and with children from Gypsy and Traveller backgrounds via the London Gypsy Traveller Project).
 I have also worked extensively within the field of Drug Education and harm minimisation.

-Since 1997 I have been predominantly involved in the the field of professional education, teaching and managing Undergraduate programmes leading to qualifications in Youth and Community Work across the UK and Ireland.
+Since 1997 I have been predominantly involved in the field of professional education, teaching and managing Undergraduate programmes leading to qualifications in Youth and Community Work across the UK and Ireland.

 I am involved in a range of scholarship projects examing various dimensions of teaching and learning here at the Open univeristy.

 I have recently contibuted as a central team member to the NP3 research project: http://edfutures.net/Main_Page

 I am currenly Principal Investifator within a research project exploring the networks of support for community educators within the SAGE programme.

 I am currently Staff Tutor Lead for the Childhood and Youth Pathway

 From 2016 - 2019 I was Programme Lead for Childhood and youth Studies (Undergraduate) which includes:

 Q55 BA (Hons) Youth Work